Kilimanjaro Marangu Route – 6 Hiking Days + 2 Nights Hotel

 - Regular porters are hired to carry your climbing gear and other supplies.

-- Accommodation in hotels and dorms is on a sharing basis (two people in a room).
+- Accommodation in hotels and dorms is on a shared basis (two people per room).
 Meals at the hotel are on Bed and Breakfast.

 Due to the high exertion levels linked to this expedition, we may only accept participants who: